 No two relationships are identical.
 After all, each person is unique and everyone has their own personal goals, hangups, priorities, and desires.
 As such, it’s no surprise that creating a budget for two people is more difficult than one.
 Pooling funds and compromising isn’t easy, and many couples have struggled to couples manage their finances effectively.
 This isn’t just a monetary issue either.

 Money can be a big source of stress and can even cause friction in some relationships.
-With that in mind, here are four ways couples can get a handle on their finances and make a fresh start in 2020.
+With that in mind, here are four ways couples can couples manage their finances and get a handle on their money to make a fresh start in 2020.
 Check them out here: